Table of Contents

-Shopping in Sri Lanka (about Sri Lanka) will be a very interesting thing to do and included in most Sri Lankan road trips because there are many interesting things that one can be bought on the island.
-Gems and jewellery, readymade garments, silk and batiks, tea, handicrafts, ayurvedic products, lacquerware, souvenir, brass object and furniture are some of the products with high demand.
+Shopping in Sri Lanka will be a very interesting thing to do and is included in most Sri Lankan road trips because there are many interesting things that one can be bought on the island.
+Gems and jewellery, readymade garments, silk and batiks, tea, handicrafts, ayurvedic products, lacquerware, souvenir, brass object, and furniture are some of the products in high demand.

-Kandy is one of the most popular cities for shopping in Sri Lanka and it is particularly good for buying souvenirs, clothes, gems and jewellery.
-Kandy is the 4th largest city on the island and there are 1000’s of shops in the city.
-There are specialized shops for various products such as souvenir, clothes etc making it easier for the shoppers to find the most suitable product.
+Kandy is one of the most popular cities for buying jewellery in Sri Lanka and is also a place to buy souvenirs, clothes, and handicrafts.
+Kandy is the 4th largest city on the island there are thousands of shops in the city and dozens of shops are places to buy jewellery in Sri Lanka.
+There are specialized shops for various products such as souvenirs, clothes, etc making it easier for shoppers to find the most suitable product.
 Near Kandy, the village called Kundasale was developed as a craftsman village.
-Visitors to the village can see the work of the artisans and even it allows buying products directly from the artisans.
+Visitors to the village can see the work of the artisans and even it allows for buying products directly from the artisans.

 Important tips for Shopping in Sri Lanka

-There are many well-established governments and private shops in all major cities in the island providing convenience for shopping in Sri Lanka.
+There are many well-established governments and private shops in all major cities on the island providing convenience for shopping in Sri Lanka.
 All the products are labelled with prices and other particulars.
 It is normal to bargain in Sri Lanka while you are shopping in Sri Lanka.
-You expected to bargain for products such as Souvenir, garments, gems and jewellery and tourist resorts are abundant with shops that sell such products.
+You are expected to bargain for products such as souvenirs, garments, gems, and jewellery and tourist resorts are abundant with shops that sell such products.
 In some places, the prices are inflated for foreigners, therefore, foreigners need to pay extra attention to the prices.

 Village Fairs and Bazaars